 Trio rescued after being trapped on deserted Bahamas island for 33 days survived on this diet

+Florida officials are holding the survivors, which were spotted by the US Coast Guard

-Three Cuban nationals who were rescued this week after being marooned for 33 days on an uninhabited Bahamian island say they managed to survive on a diet of coconuts, conches and rats, reports say.
+Three Cuban nationals who were rescued this week after being marooned for 33 days on an uninhabited Bahamian island said they managed to survive on a diet of coconuts, conches and rats, reports say.

 The two men and a woman were first spotted Monday by a U.S. Coast Guard helicopter flying a routine mission near the Florida Keys.
-As of Wednesday morning, they are now being held by Immigration and Customs Enforcement (ICE) officials in Pompano Beach, Fla., the agency says.
+As of Wednesday morning they were being held by Immigration and Customs Enforcement (ICE) officials in Pompano Beach, Fla., the agency said.

 "We were alerted to them by the flags that they actually had in addition to a large cross that they put out there for themselves," helicopter pilot Mike Allert told WPLG.